 What is the format of the TOS program?

-TOS is a hybrid of both in-person and online programming, with the goal of getting the best of both types of formats.
-Our seminars will be conducted online from the convenience of your dorm room, taught by experienced teachers.
-The technical parts of these classes are maintained by teaching assistants to ensure a smooth class experience and to allow the seminar leaders to focus on teaching.
-Over the course of each semester, we’ll have four in-person events at a central Jerusalem location.
-Each of these events will feature a lecture or debate with leading Israel public figures.
-Beforehand, we’ll have in-person discussions with your particular seminar group that will allow you to meet your classmates in person.
-Additionally, we’ll serve a delicious meal during which you can meet students from all of the different seminars.
+In contrast to previous years, our seminars will be conducted only in person this year, during our Friday Round Table.
+The technical parts of the seminars are maintained by teaching assistants to ensure a smooth educational and class experience and to allow the seminar leaders to focus on teaching.
+Over the course of the year, we’ll have nine Friday Round Table events at our Jerusalem office.
+Each of these events will begin with your seminar, and afterwards feature a lecture or debate with leading Israel public figures.
+We’ll serve a delicious meal during which you can meet students from all of the different seminars.
+Finally, we will host two shabbatonim over the course of the year to deepen our intellectual, religious, and social bonds.

 How much does this program cost?